Palace of Parliament, Bucharest

 have been tightened up considerably too: you'll only be let in if you have your passport

-on you – which will be collected and held at the security gate until the end of the tour when you have to exchange your numbered badge for your passport.
+on you – which will be collected and held at the security gate until the end of the tour when you have to exchange your numbered badge for your passport (update: apparently they now only scan the passports at the beginning and hand them back straight away).
 When entering, you have to put your bags and wallets and stuff through a scanner and yourself through an airport-type metal detector too (in fact, security feels tighter here than at the actual airport).
 And don't expect to be treated in a friendly manner either.
 It's Romania

 , after all, former home of the Securitate